 Looking to invest in property?
 The table below showcases some of the lowest rate investment home loans on the market (variable, interest-only repayments).

 Base criteria of: a $400,000 loan amount, variable, interest-only (IO) home loans with an LVR (loan-to-value) ratio of at least 80%.
+If products listed have an LVR <80%, they will be clearly identified in the product name along with the specific LVR.
 The product and rate must be clearly published on the product provider’s web site.
 Introductory rate products were not considered for selection.
 Monthly repayments were calculated based on the selected products’ advertised rates, applied to a $400,000 loan with a 30-year loan term.
-Rates correct as at 03 April 2020.
+Rates correct as at 01 July 2020.
 View disclaimer.

 Stats broken down